Cutler Bay, Florida: Primary and secondary schools

-Cutler Bay Middle School and Cutler Bay Senior High School are in Cutler Bay.
-Prior to 2012 Cutler Bay had two middle schools (Centennial and Cutler Ridge), and Miami Southridge High School was the zoned school.
-Centennial was converted into a high school and Cutler Ridge became the sole middle school of Cutler Bay.
+Cutler Ridge Middle School and Cutler Bay Senior High School are in Cutler Bay.

+Prior to 2012, Cutler Bay had two public middle schools (Centennial and Cutler Ridge), and Miami Southridge High School was the zoned public high school.
+Centennial Middle School was converted into Cutler Bay High School and Cutler Ridge Middle School became the sole middle school of Cutler Bay.

-The charter school Mater Academy Cutler Bay is in Cutler Bay.
+The charter school, Mater Academy Cutler Bay, is in Cutler Bay.

 The Roman Catholic Archdiocese of Miami operates Catholic schools.
 Our Lady of the Holy Rosary-St. Richard School, a K–8 school, is in Cutler Bay.